Dumbbell Floor Press: How To Exercise Guide (Video Demonstration), Benefits, Muscles Worked, Mistakes, and Alternative Exercises

-Even since I’ve incorporated it into my chest routine, I was able to lift heavier weights and keep from straining myself as much as well.
-The hammer strength chest press is also a great alternative to the bench press because of the shorter range of motion and because it is controlled.
+Even since I’ve incorporated it into my chest routine, I was able to lift heavier weights and expose myself to significantly less strain as well.
+The hammer strength chest press is also a great alternative to the bench press because of the partial range of motion and because it is controlled.

-While the bench press involves a longer motion range, the floor press provides a welcome change of pace and a great contrast to the bench press.
+While the bench press involves a longer or full range of motion, the floor press provides a welcome change of pace and a great contrast to the bench press.
 It can be unforgiving and explosive since you won’t be able to cheat your way out of it or make it easier for yourself.